-If you can’t answer these questions, you probably aren’t ready to propose a grant.
+If you can’t answer these questions, you probably aren’t ready to make an arts grant proposal.

-Start two months in advance.
-You need time to write a proposal, hire a photographer, contact a granting officer, format your material , and ship the package.
-There can be technical difficulties when submitting online.
-You don’t want those to happen at 11pm the night the proposal due.
+Start writing your art grant proposal two months in advance.
+You’ll need time to write an artist proposal, hire a photographer, contact a granting officer, format your material, and ship the package.
+Also, keep in mind that there can be technical difficulties when submitting online.
+You don’t want those to happen at 11pm the night the art grant proposal is due.
 Besides, we all make mistakes when under pressure.
-Get started early, and you won’t find writing a grant stressful.
+So get started early, and you won’t find writing an art proposal stressful.

 Nothing is worse than an application getting automatically rejected because of ineligibility.
 If you are unsure, contact the funding officer.
 Make sure to apply to grants that are meant for you.
 It will increase your success and save a lot of time.
 One clue is to look at past recipients.
 A funding body may say they want writers, visual artists, and filmmakers.
 Yet, if their past recipients are only filmmakers than it’s not the best grant for a visual artist.
 There are a lot of opportunities out there, so take the time to find the right one.
 Don’t bend your work and application to suit a funding body.
 It usually doesn’t work.

 How to Write an Art Proposal — Step 4: Get Professional Images

 Support material must effectively represent your work.
 Reproducing artwork can be difficult, but here are a few things to keep in mind when creating images that depict your work.